pkutzner/xenorchestra_installer/Troubleshooting.md

 If you are having issues before you make an issue please check the following.

-# XO Website not loading
+# XOC Website not loading

        systemctl status xo-server.service

-# XO not updating or you're stuck on a specific version.
+# XOC not updating or you're stuck on a specific version.

 If you ever get stuck on a specific revision of XO, or are receiving an alert saying "Please tell us who you are" from git you need to run the below: